bitcoincousins/BRC-69D/README.md

 ## Process

 1. Inscribing the images of the traits on-chain
+2. Inscribing the BRC69D parent collection deployment file
-2. Inscribing the BRC69D collection deployment JSON
+3. Inscribing the BRC69D child collection deployment JSON
-3. Inscribing the BRC69D assets
+4. Inscribing the BRC69D assets
-4. Inscribing the BRC69D child
+5. Inscribing the BRC69D child

+### Parent Deployment File

+The parent deployment inscription is used to retrieve its most recent child, which contains the deployment JSON.
+That final child then serves as the deployment JSON, allowing you to update the traits after the launch.

-### Deployment JSON
+### Child Deployment JSON

 The deployment JSON contains collection and compiler information along with attributes.
 The attributes are organized into three layers: the trait type, the trait, and the dynamic trait.